mayfan/maynara.com/src/pages/index.md

           Platform (B2B)

-          As a Senior Product Designer, I've been accountable for in-house product development, playing a critical role within the Product team, collaborating directly with Engineers, Product Managers, Customer Success Managers, Sales and wider business, taking ownership of the entire product experience.
+          As a Product Designer, I've been accountable for in-house product development, playing a critical role within the Product team, collaborating directly with Engineers, Product Managers, Customer Success Managers, Sales and wider business, taking ownership of the entire product experience.
 The platform quickly and accurately